Chrono-Tech/middleware-eth-rest/README.md

 | ------ | ------ |
 | MONGO_URI   | the URI string for mongo connection
 | MONGO_COLLECTION_PREFIX   | the default prefix for all mongo collections.
 The default value is 'eth'
+| MONGO_PROFILE_URI   | the URI string for mongo connection, which holds profile accounts (if not specified, then default MONGO_URI connection will be used) [for token from laborx]
+| MONGO_PROFILE_COLLECTION_PREFIX   | the collection prefix for profile collection in mongo (If not specified, then the default MONGO_COLLECTION_PREFIX will be used) [for token from laborx]
 | MONGO_ACCOUNTS_URI   | the URI string for mongo connection, which holds users accounts (if not specified, then default MONGO_URI connection will be used)
 | MONGO_ACCOUNTS_COLLECTION_PREFIX   | the collection prefix for accounts collection in mongo (If not specified, then the default MONGO_COLLECTION_PREFIX will be used)
 | MONGO_DATA_URI   | the URI string for mongo connection, which holds data collections (for instance, processed block's height).
 In case, it's not specified, then default MONGO_URI connection will be used)